 LION “THE KING OF THE JUNGLE”

-Lions are the only really social cats, with the females doing most of the hunting while the males ward off attacks from nomadic rivals.
+The King of the jungle only really social cats, with the females doing most of the hunting while the males ward off attacks from nomadic rivals.

 The lion is the largest of the big cats, two to four times the weight of its cousins, the leopard and cheetah.
 It is more social than other cats and also shows greater differences between the sexes.
 The male weighs up to 50% more